A jogging stroller is a must-have piece of gear for every dedicated runner who is also a new parent.

 Another option is to use a spray bottle filled with two parts water to three parts white vinegar.
 If there’s still mold after these two options, just use soapy water to wash it off and a paper towel or a rag that you don’t mind throwing away.

 Once you’ve removed any mold, next direct your attention to the fabric.
 Begin by vacuum cleaning any loose crumbs and debris.
 Ideally, this shouldn’t take too much time if you’ve been regularly cleaning the fabric once a week.

 Next, you’ll want to clean the fabric.
 Check your manufacturer’s instructions to see how the fabric on your particular jogging stroller needs to be cleaned.
 But no matter which way you clean the fabric, it’s ideal to dry it outside in the sun to help kill germs and bacteria.

 If you need to clean by hand, start first with some soapy water and gently clean the fabric that way.
 If there are still marks that won’t leave, use a soft toothbrush or fabric brush to remove them.

 If you have excess soap on the fabric, simply remove it by gently wiping it over.
 As a finishing touch, use a disinfectant wipe that is safe for infants and children to leave your jogging stroller germ-free.

-You’ll want to repeat the same process for a canopy, hood, or sunshade: soapy water first, soft brush, and disinfectant wipe for the end.
+Repeat the same process for the canopy, hood, or sunshade: soapy water first, soft brush, and disinfectant wipe for the end.